| | Geosciences $691,070,000The FY 2003 Budget Request for the Geosciences Activity

 as broad-ranging as earthquake mechanisms, superconductivity, and super-hard

+synthetic materials such as diamonds.
 Long Term Ecological Research (LTER) sites support projects

 requiring long periods of study; the sustained nature of studies allows